luapower/nw/nw.md

 #### `app:key(query) -> t|f`

 Get key pressed and toggle states.
-TODO
+The query can be one or more [key name][nw_keys] separated by spaces or the `+` sign (eg. 'alt+f3' or 'alt f3').
+The key name can start with `^` in which case the toggle state of that key is queried (only the capslock, numlock and scrolllock keys maintain toggle states).

 #### `win:keydown(key)`